Biosphere 2: Challenges

 Among the problems and miscalculations encountered in the first mission were unanticipated condensation making the "desert" too wet, population explosions of greenhouse ants and cockroaches, morning glories overgrowing the rainforest area blocking out other plants, and less sunlight (40–50% of outside light) entering the facility than originally anticipated.
 Biospherians intervened to control invasive plants when needed to preserve biodiversity, functioning as "keystone predators".
 In addition, construction itself was a challenge; for example, it was difficult to manipulate the bodies of water to have waves and tidal changes.
-Engineers came up with innovative solutions to supplement natural functions the Earth's biosphere normally performs, e.g. vacuum pumps to create gentle waves in the ocean without endangering marine biota, sophisticated heating and cooling systems.
-All the technology was selected to minimize outgassing and discharge of harmful substances which might damage Biosphere 2's life.

 There was controversy when the public learned that the project had allowed an injured member to leave and return, carrying new material inside.
 The team claimed the only new supplies brought in were plastic bags, but others accused them of bringing food and other items.
 More criticism was raised when it was learned that, likewise, the project injected oxygen in January 1993 to make up for a failure in the balance of the system that resulted in the amount of oxygen steadily declining.
 Some thought that these criticisms ignored that Biosphere 2 was an experiment where the unexpected would occur, adding to knowledge of how complex ecologies develop and interact, not a demonstration where everything was known in advance.
 H. T. Odum noted: "The management process during 1992–1993 using data to develop theory, test it with simulation, and apply corrective actions was in the best scientific tradition.
 Yet some journalists crucified the management in the public press, treating the project as if it was an Olympic contest to see how much could be done without opening the doors".